Contents

 Description

-The architecturally stylish museum complex also includes a children’s museum, a museum for solar boats, a center for crafts, and a conservation and conference center.
-Several restaurants and cafés ensure visitors’ comfort.
-The museum is connected to the Giza Pyramids by a pedestrian walkway.
+The architecturally stylish museum complex also includes a children's museum, a museum for solar boats, a centre for arts and crafts, and a conservation and convention centre.
+Several restaurants and cafés cater to visitors' culinary needs.
+The museum is connected to the Pyramids of Giza by a footpath.

 Historical Information

-After around twenty years of construction, the time has come — the Grand Egyptian Museum is opening its doors to visitors.
-The foundation stone was laid back in 2002, and the design of the building was announced through a global architecture competition.
-The architectural firm Heneghan/Peng from Ireland won and subsequently completed the design for the elegant structure.
+After around twenty years of construction, the time had finally come – the Grand Egyptian Museum opened its doors to visitors at the end of 2025.
+The foundation stone was laid back in 2002 and the design of the building was put out to tender in a global architectural competition.
+The winner was the Irish architectural firm Heneghan/Peng, which then completed the design for the stylish building.

-The museum aims to captivate visitors with exhibits from ancient Egyptian history and to promote research and innovation in the field of Egyptian cultural heritage.
-Its location right next to the Pyramids of Giza and the Great Sphinx invites guests to explore Cairo’s most famous landmarks all in one day.
+The museum captivates visitors with its exhibits from ancient Egyptian history while promoting research and innovation in the field of Egyptian cultural heritage.
+Its location right next to the Pyramids of Giza and the Great Sphinx makes it possible to visit Cairo's most famous sights in a single day.

 How to get there